 Lunacy automatically smooths the paths that you create.
 But you can also edit pencil-drawn paths like all other vector paths: add, delete and move points, bend segments, etc. To switch to the edit mode, select the required path and press

-Enter or click the Edit object button at the top bar.
+Enter or click the Edit Layer button at the top bar.
 To exit the edit mode, press

-Esc or click anywhere on the canvas beyond the selected object, see the demo below.
+Esc or click anywhere on the canvas beyond the selected layer, see the demo below.

 Creating views of user profiles is one of the most common tasks when designing user interfaces.
 Combined with Lunacy’s text snippets the avatar tool becomes a real time saver.